ndyakov/redis-specifications/protocol/RESP3.md

 commands can be represented as arrays, where each argument is an array element, so this is the only type the client needs to send to a server.
-However different applications willing to use RESP3 for other goals may just allow the protocol to be used in a "full duplex" fashion where both the ends can use the full set of types available.
+However different applications willing to use RESP3 for other goals may just allow the protocol to be used in a "full duplex" fashion where both ends can use the full set of types available.

 Not all parts of RESP3 are mandatory for clients and servers.
 In the specific